pi-star-2025/pi_star/the_origin_of_flowers.md

 ...

 It’s true that the number π really does look like a circus.
-It turns into nested red, blue, green circles and has a hypnotizing rhythm that reminds other branches of time of the saying “EYE CANDY”
+It turns into nested red, blue, green circles and has a hypnotizing rhythm that reminds other branches of time (outside our mother universe) of the saying “EYE CANDY”

 🍭 🍄 🌈